isaacs/tshy/README.md

 But in almost all cases, it's much simpler to just use named exports exclusively.

+## Very Old Module Resolution Algorithms

+Before Node.js v12 and in some other old module resolution implementations the exports field is not respected, making it impossible to load CJS code with require and ESM code with import.

+The entire point of tshy is to build hybrid (ESM and CJS) packages. tshy does not and never will support targeting platforms like Node.js v10 that do not respect the package.json exports field.

+That said, tshy _does_ create top-level `main`, `module`, and `types` fields, which _may_ satisfy many use cases in old platform versions.

+Do not mistake this incidental support for a promise of continued support!
+It is not even "best effort", it is "works by mistake".
+Please update your platforms!

 ## Configuration

 Mostly, this just uses opinionated convention, and so there is